 Treatment for a tickle in your throat can depend on its cause, such as an allergy or infection.
 Remedies may include over-the-counter medications, lifestyle changes, or medical treatment.

 An uncomfortable feeling in the throat may be described as a “throat tickle.”
 This is usually from an irritation of the mucous membranes of the throat, esophagus, or trachea (windpipe).

 A throat tickle is likely linked to a medical condition or something in your environment.
-You may experience the symptom because of extra mucous in the throat or even because of an outside pollutant like smoke.
+You may experience the symptom because of extra mucus in your throat or because of an outside irritant like smoke.

-Often, a throat tickle will clear up on its own with proper care.
-Sometimes, however, you should see your doctor for a medical diagnosis and treatment plan.
+Often, a throat tickle will clear up on its own or with proper care.
+Sometimes, however, you should talk with a doctor for a medical diagnosis and treatment plan.

 There are many potential causes of a throat tickle: